 Graphene Flagship partner Versarien just unveiled the world’s first 3D printed construction using graphene-enhanced cement.

 Graphene Flagship partner Versarien, UK, has announced the launch of its 3D-printed lifestyle pods, designed with sustainability and innovation at the core.
-Versarien specialises in advanced engineering materials, and provides graphene-enhanced concrete, trademarked as Cementene™.
+Versarien specialises in advanced engineering materials, and provides graphene-enhanced admixture, trademarked as Cementene™.

 This launch comes at a time where sustainability in construction has become paramount.
 The industry accounts for around 8% of global CO2 emissions, which means it would rank third for emissions in the world if it were a country, overtaken only by the US and China.
 Incorporating graphene into concrete allows engineers and architects to design structures that use fewer materials, while maintaining the same structural performance as ordinary concrete.
 This could result in faster completion of buildings, reducing costs and the carbon footprint.

 Neill Ricketts, CEO of Graphene Flagship partner Versarien, comments: “This launch represents the first application of a technology with the potential to change the way the world views construction and property renovation.
 Our 3D printed, graphene-enhanced concrete could build pods for those less fortunate, whilst creating a circular economy for houses, giving individuals in more developed countries the opportunity to chop and change and ‘lift and shift’ their homes.
 Versarien is driving this innovation and we look forward to seeing the impact this technology can have on the world around us.”